George Herbert Mead: Play and game and the generalized other

 In the game stage, organization begins and definite personalities start to emerge.
-Children begin to become able to function in organized groups and most importantly, to determine what they will do within a specific group.
-Mead calls this the child's first encounter with "the generalized other," which is one of the main concepts Mead proposes for understanding the emergence of the (social) self in human beings.
+Children begin to become able to function in organized groups and, most importantly, to determine what they will do within a specific group.
+Mead calls this the child's first encounter with "the generalized other", which is one of the main concepts that Mead proposes for understanding the emergence of the (social) self in human beings.
 "The generalized other" can be thought of as understanding the given activity and the actors' place within the activity from the perspective of all the others engaged in the activity.
-Through understanding "the generalized other" the individual understands what kind of behavior is expected, appropriate and so on, in different social settings.
+Through understanding "the generalized other", the individual understands what kind of behavior is expected, appropriate and so on, in different social settings.

-Some may find that social acts (e.g. games and routine forms of social interaction) enable perspective taking through 'position exchange'.
+Some may find that social acts (e.g. games and routine forms of social interaction) enable perspective taking through "position exchange".
 Assuming that games and routine social acts have differentiated social positions, and that these positions create our cognitive perspectives, then it might be that by moving between roles in a game (e.g. between hiding and seeking or buying and selling) we come to learn about the perspective of the other.
 This new interpretation of Mead's account of taking the perspective of the other has experimental support.
-Other recent publications argue that Mead's account of the development of perspective-taking is not only relevant with respect to human ontogeny but also to the evolution of human sociality.
+Other recent publications argue that Mead's account of the development of perspective taking is relevant not only with respect to human ontogeny but also to the evolution of human sociality.

 Writings

 In a career spanning more than 40 years, Mead wrote almost constantly and published numerous articles and book reviews in both philosophy and psychology.
 However, he did not publish any books.
 Following his death, several of his students put together and edited four volumes from records of Mead's social psychology course at the University of Chicago, his lecture notes (Mead's Carus Lectures, 1930, edited by Charles W. Morris), and his numerous unpublished papers.

 In his lifetime, Mead published around 100 scholarly articles, reviews, and incidental pieces.
 Given their diverse nature, access to these writings is difficult.
 The first editorial efforts to change this situation date from the 1960s.
 In 1964, Andrew J. Reck collected twenty-five of Mead's published articles in Selected Writings: George Herbert Mead.
 Four years later, John W. Petras published George Herbert Mead: Essays on his Social Psychology, a collection of fifteen articles that included previously unpublished manuscripts.

 More recently, Mary Jo Deegan (2001) published Essays in Social Psychology, a book project originally abandoned by Mead in the early 1910s.
-In 2010, Filipe Carreira da Silva edited the G.H.
+In 2010, Filipe Carreira da Silva edited G.H.
 Mead.
-A Reader, a comprehensive collection including thirty of Mead's most important articles, ten of which previously unpublished.
+A Reader, a comprehensive collection including thirty of Mead's most important articles, ten of them previously unpublished.
 Likewise, the Mead Project at Brock University in Toronto intends to publish all of Mead's 80-odd remaining unpublished manuscripts.